 People who struggle with fibromyalgia know that long-lasting relief is elusive, and every day spent in pain takes a toll on their physical, mental, and emotional well-being.
-If you need effective solutions, Ken Adolph, MD, and the compassionate team at Illumma in Austin, Texas, can help.
+If you need effective solutions, Ken Adolph, MD, and the compassionate team at Illumma in Austin and Bee Cave, Texas, can help.
 They specialize in one of today’s most advanced and effective treatments for fibromyalgia, ketamine infusion therapy.
 To learn if you’re a good candidate, call or connect online to schedule a free consultation.

 Fibromyalgia is a chronic pain condition that’s defined by symptoms such as:

 The two hallmark symptoms – widespread pain and fatigue – are often severe enough to stop you from going to work, taking care of your daily responsibilities, and socializing.